 Eventually, you will find that your time is your greatest resource.
 Spending time on fulfillment-related tasks instead of on generating more sales and building your customer community can ultimately prevent you from scaling your business.

-4. You get to leverage the 3PL’s volume and fulfillment expertise
+4. You get to leverage the 3PL’s volume and fulfilment expertise

-With all the nuances of managing order fulfillment processes, unexpected issues can arise that quickly become overwhelming — especially if order volume picks up.
+With all the nuances of managing order fulfilment processes, unexpected issues can arise that quickly become overwhelming — especially if order volume picks up.

-Because a third-party logistics company works with countless ecommerce companies, they are used to fulfilling large volumes of shipments.
-This affects everything from the rates they negotiate with major carriers for steep discounts to ship across the world to the number and size of the fulfillment centers they operate.
+Because a third-party logistics company works with countless ecommerce companies, they are used to fulfiling large volumes of shipments.
+This affects everything from the rates they negotiate with major couriers for steep discounts to ship across the world to the number and size of the fulfilment centres they operate.